Julie Nimoy: Remembering Gene Wilder

 Remembering Gene Wilder is a 2023 American biographical documentary film about Gene Wilder's life and career, as well as his battle with Alzheimer's disease.
 It was directed by Ron Frank and executive produced by Nimoy and David Knight.
 The film premiered in May 2023 at the Los Angeles Jewish Film Festival.

 The Nimoy Knight Foundation

 Nimoy and Knight have formed The Nimoy Knight Foundation to continue Leonard Nimoy's wish to create awareness for lung disease and prevention.
 They collaborated with the Centers for Disease Control and Prevention on their annual smoking cessation campaign called, "Tips from Former Smokers" by featuring Leonard Nimoy's story.
 The campaign also includes print ads, national TV commercials and social media.
 Since 2021, Nimoy and Knight have partnered with L.A.
 Care Health Plan on a billboard and social media campaign encouraging the public to get vaccinated and boosted.

+The Live Long and Prosper Tribute Award

+The foundation honors individuals and organizations that embody the spirit of Leonard Nimoy's message of hope, logic, and service to others with the LLAP Tribute Award.
+The award recognizes those who make extraordinary contributions to their communities, embodying the values that Leonard Nimoy championed throughout his life.
+Recipients are chosen for their commitment to making the world a better place, whether through scientific advancement, community service, autism advocacy, or promoting diversity and inclusion.

+The award was established in 2023.
+As of February 2026 the most recent recipient is Dr. Jessica Schonhut-Stasik, an astrophysicist and neurodiversity advocate, whose research focuses on galactic archaeology.
+She is also the CEO of The Neuroverse Initiative, a nonprofit organization that supports neurodiversity in space science.

+Other notable recipients of the award include George Takei, LeVar Burton, Whoopi Goldberg, Billie Jean King, Bill Nye, Rod Roddenberry, and Neil deGrasse Tyson.